-- whose names do not appear on the final electoral roll, but who qualify as electors; - who do not receive a voting document previously posted to them; - who spoil or damage a voting document previously posted to them.
+- whose names do not appear on the final electoral roll, but who qualify as electors (e.g. those on the unpublished roll); - who did not receive a voting document posted to them; - who spoil or damage a voting document posted to them.